opentorah/opentorah/README.md

 needs to be imported after plugin sets the values of the parameters; since import elements must come before all others, plugin sets the parameters in a separate `-param` XSL file that is imported before `-custom`.)

-Plugin sets some parameters in the `-param` stylesheet based on the logging level at the time `prepare DocBook` task is executed; for example, `chunk.quietly` is set to `yes` unless logging at `info` level is enabled.

 Plugin generates an XML catalog `catalog.xml` and a DTD with all the configured substitutions, both of which are overwritten at each run; main catalog chains into `catalog-custom.xml`,